bonprix/vaadin-grid-enhancements/GridEnhancements/README.md

 ## Release notes

 ### Version 1.0-SNAPSHOT
-- ...
-- ...

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...
-- ...

 ## Issue tracking